-Buyouts are granted only by exception.
+Buyouts are granted to compensate for remuneration which was forfeited or reduced at the former place of employment due to the employee leaving the former employer.
 All requirements for variable remuneration apply, including deferral, retention and clawback.

-Sign-onfees
+Sign-on fees

-Sign-on fees are granted only by exception to attract the key candidate at the executive level.
-Sign-on fees for executives are preferably paid in the form of shares with the required deferral and holding period.
-However, in some cases, the sign-on fee can be paid in cash or in the form of a split between cash and shares.
-According to applicable legislation, the main rule is that the executive may not resign within a given period of time after the payment.
+Sign-on fees are granted only by exception to attract key candidates at the executive level.
+Sign-on fees can be paid in cash and/or shares.
+In addition, deferral and holding periods may apply.
+Unless prohibited by statutory legislation, the main rule is that the employees will lose the sign-on fee if they resign within a given period after having received the fee.